standard-lib/Matlab-Instrument-Drivers/README.md

 # Compatible Instrument List

-## Oscilloscope `MID-Infiniium`
+## Oscilloscope `MID_Infiniium`

-* Keysight Infiniium oscilloscopes `MID-Infiniium class`
 * Infiniium oscilloscopes that have the 5.00 or greater user interface software
     * S-Series oscilloscopes
     * V-Series oscilloscopes
     * Z-Series oscilloscopes
     * 9000 Series oscilloscopes
     * 9000H Series oscilloscopes
     * 90000A Series oscilloscopes
     * 90000 Q Series oscilloscopes
     * 90000 X Series oscilloscopes
 * Infiniium oscilloscopes that have the 11.00 or greater user interface software
     * MXR-Series oscilloscopes
     * EXR-Series oscilloscopes (The author tested in this oscilloscope)

-## Stepping motor controller `MID-CV87x`
+## Melec Stepping motor controller `MID_CV87x`

 * Melec stepping motor controller C-V870 series
 	* Note: the motor controllers are used in the the scanner of Insight K.K. for ultrasonic C-scan.

+## Keysight waveform generator `33500/33600 Series`

+* 33500 Series
+* 33600 Series

+## RITEC Pulser-Receiver `RPR-4000`

+* RITEC RPR-4000

 # Features